 Discover the best of Guatemala in 11 days, from climbing a volcano and visiting Mayan villages to soaking in hot springs on this active culture and nature-focused itinerary.
 Hike, bike, and kayak around the country as you explore the picturesque colonial city of Antigua, the serene beauty of Lake Atitlán, and the ruins of Mayan civilization at Tikal.
 You'll also cruise along the Río Dulce to Livingston for an afternoon along the Caribbean coast.

 Enjoy the best of Guatemala and Honduras' Roatán Island in two weeks on this culture- and nature-focused adventure.
 You'll explore ancient Maya ruins in Tikal, inner tube through winding caves at B'omb'il Pek, and visit rural Ixil communities in the Western Highlands.
 Discover Guatemala's natural rugged beauty as you swim, drive, and fly your way across the country.

-Combining adventure and nature with leisure and culture, this one-week trip covers Guatemala's main attractions from the Western Highlands to the Pacific Coast.
-Discover charming Antigua and the surrounding landscape on a bike and walking tour and experience the bustling Chichicastenango market on your way to Panajachel.
-Explore the indigenous communities around stunning Lake Atitlán with a hike up Rupalaj K’istalin before ending your adventure with a relaxing two days on the black-sand beach of Monterrico.
+Combining adventure and nature with leisure and culture, this one-week trip covers Guatemala's highlights, from the western highlands to the Pacific Coast.
+Discover historic Antigua on a walking tour and head high into the mountains to visit an authentic Maya craft market.
+Explore the indigenous communities and hike the mountains around Lake Atitlán before ending your adventure with a relaxing two days on the black-sand beach of Monterrico.

 Coffee has long been one of Guatemala's top exports, but only recently has the country cultivated a café culture of its own.
 Nowadays, shops brewing locally-sourced coffee are easy to find in most corners of the nation—and cultural hotspot Antigua is no exception.
 Here's a roundup of the top cafés in Central America's favorite colonial town.